 A/V Receiver 3.5 mm Port

-If neither of those 2 methods work for your situation, but you have an A/V receiver as part of your setup, you can double check for a 3.5 mm jack.
+If neither of those 2 methods works for your situation, but you have an A/V receiver as part of your setup, you can double-check for a 3.5 mm jack.
 They’re usually on the front (and sometimes back) of the receiver.
 The only downside to this method is that you’ll probably want to get a 3.5 mm cable extension for the same reasons mentioned above.

 Sometimes, A/V receivers have a 1/4″ port, in which case you can use a 1/4″ adapter to attach to the end of your ‘phone cable, then plug in to the receiver.